Michael A Rizzotti

 clean vs unclean

 This dynamic opposition is the realm of religion.
-At this point, we must clarify that the “experience” of the religious must be distinguished from the interpretation of the experience.
-While the experience of the sacred is unique, the expression of that experience belongs to the field of language.
-Language relates the experience with the use of words and symbols, either spoken or written.16
+At this point, we must clarify that the lived experience of the religious must be distinguished from the interpretation of the experience.
+While the experience of the sacred is unique, the expression of that experience belongs to the field of language that relates the experience with the use of words and symbols, either spoken or written.16

 Individuals experience the sacred everyday in varied forms: through the ecstasy of love, a revelation, nirvana, or even a UFO sighting.
 Although we may not understand or agree with a person’s interpretation of his or her sacred experience, we cannot deny that he or she lived an extra-ordinary happening.
 His or her personal experience is unique, unfathomable, and even ineffable; i.e., language may not be an adequate medium to communicate that experience.